Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Introduction

 \end{remark}

-We remark that Li and Yau \cite{[LYa]} used the Fourier transform method to get lower bounds for Dirichlet eigenvalues of the Laplace operator on a bounded domain $\Omega\subset \mathbb{R}^n$, which was later generalized by them \cite{[LY]} to the manifolds with the Ricci curvature bounded below.
+We remark that Li and Yau \cite{[LYa]} used the Fourier transform method to get lower bounds for Dirichlet eigenvalues of the Laplace operator on a bounded domain $\Omega\subset \mathbb{R}^n$, which was later generalized by them \cite{[LY]} to manifolds with Ricci curvature bounded below.
 Grigor'yan \cite{[Gr2]} proved lower bounds for eigenvalues of the Schr\"odinger operator under some assumption on the first eigenvalue.
-The author and P. Wu \cite{[WuW]} obtained lower estimates for eigenvalues of the weighted Laplace operator on compact weighted manifolds.
+The author and P. Wu \cite{[WuW]} obtained lower estimates for eigenvalues of the Witten-Laplace operator on compact weighted manifolds.

 The paper is organized as follows.
 In Section \ref{sec2}, we recall some basic properties of Schr\"odinger heat kernels.
 We also introduce some identities and a Logarithmic Sobolev inequality \cite{[LiWa]} on gradient shrinking Ricci solitons.
 In Section \ref{sec3}, we apply the Logarithmic Sobolev inequality to prove the ultracontractivity of Schr\"odinger heat kernels.
-In Section \ref{sec4}, we shall prove Theorem \ref{Mainup2}.
-Precisely, we use the ultracontractivity to obtain the Gaussian type upper bounds on shrinking Ricci solitons.
-In Section \ref{sec5}, we apply Theorem \ref{Mainup2} to derive an upper bound of the Green's function for the Schr\"odinger operator.
-In Section \ref{sec6}, for compact gradient shrinking Ricci solitons, we apply upper bounds of the Schr\"odinger heat kernel to give eigenvalue estimates of the Schr\"odinger operator.
+In Section \ref{sec4}, we will prove Theorem \ref{Mainup2}.
+In Section \ref{sec5}, we apply Theorem \ref{Mainup2} to derive an upper bound for the Green's function of the Schr\"odinger operator.
+In Section \ref{sec6}, for compact gradient shrinking Ricci solitons, we apply upper bounds for the Schr\"odinger heat kernel to give eigenvalue estimates of the Schr\"odinger operator.

-\textbf{Acknowledgement}.
-The author thanks Professor Qi S. Zhang for helpful discussions.
-This work was partially supported by NSFS (17ZR1412800) and NSFC (11671141).